 The Church gets away with this dictatorial overlording in a sly and cunning way.
 They know young people growing up don’t know the difference – they never heard of limbo, And the Church knows the old dudes like me who do know and who do remember will soon be gone.
 So, it’s conveniently ‘swept under the carpet’ as though it never happened.

-It’s not only happened with limbo’ it’s happening with nearly all the Church’s dictatorial, controlling rules, the breach of which would send one straight to hell or limbo.
+It’s not only happened with limbo’, but also, it’s happening with nearly all the Church’s dictatorial, controlling rules, the breach of which would send one straight to hell or limbo.
 Again, I think I know why – it’s called ‘money honey’.
 People are dropping out of religion like dead flies falling off a wall.
 The dastardliest observation yet is the Church’s occult stance on abortion.
 The Church has gone from absolute prohibition against artificial birth control of any kind to overtly condoning the vilest of birth control devices or techniques, abortion.